pbs-assess/git-course/README.md

 	  git push                          <Push your changes to GitHub>

-      git remote add REMOTE-NAME REMOTE-URL <One-time command to enable fetching and merging from REMOTE-NAME'S GitHub repo at REMOTE-URL, e.g.:>
-	  git remote add cgrandin https://github.com/cgrandin/git-course  <example>
+      git remote add REMOTE-NAME REMOTE-URL <One-time command to enable fetching and merging from REMOTE-NAME'S GitHub repo at REMOTE-URL, for example:> git remote add cgrandin https://github.com/cgrandin/git-course  <example>
       git r                             <Look at all remote data sources (URLs)>
 	  git fetch cgrandin                <fetch changes that cgrandin has made>
 	  git merge cgrandin/master         <merge the fetched changes with your local repository>
 	  git merge c<TAB>                  <this will auto-complete the above command (if unique)>

 	  git rm --cached FILENAME          <remove FILENAME from the git repo, but not from local directory>